 - It Takes a Village: Engaging Parents in PCIT

 The “PCIT for Traumatized Children” Web Course is the only one of its kind; it’s also the only PCIT methodology that focuses on trauma.
 With ongoing support from practitioners that have trained over 110 agencies in the area of PCIT, this web course can now partially train therapists anywhere in the country to implement this method, helping countless more children and their families.
-Those who finish the course and its post evaluations will receive a Certificate of Completion to obtain Continuing Education Units for the Board of Psychology and Board of Behavioral Sciences in the State of California.
+Those who finish the course and its post evaluations will receive a Certificate of Completion which can be submitted to obtain CE credits.

 Anyone can use this course, from any computer, with any (or no) degree.
 It is mostly directed toward therapists, or those on their way to becoming a therapist, but it’s open to the general public to disseminate information about PCIT.
 It includes 11 modules that each cover a different important aspect of PCIT.
 Once you register, you can access any of the modules at your leisure, in any order you choose.
 There is no deadline, and you’re free to access your account again and again as a reference.
 One would not be a certified PCIT therapist after taking the web course (according to the National PCIT Guidelines) but it is a very helpful resource and we do require our trainees to complete the course as one factor of their complete PCIT training.